stevenjlance/Variables/README.md

 VARIABLES
 ==================
-**NOTE**: The video will cover how to do this, so you can scroll down to the bottom to see the tasks.
-This document is meant for a reference when needed.
+**NOTE**: *The first portion of class and the code-along covers how to do this, so you can scroll down to the bottom to see the tasks.
+This document is meant for a reference when needed.*

 In computer science, **variables** are containers for storing data values that we can update as our program runs.
 We declare a variable using the `var` **once** and assign it a value using the assignment operator (`=`).